 - We all make them and we all learn from them.
-So, please note the following most common mistakes and then finish reading this entire Section 2.01 as the details behind these listed mistakes will be explained: - O Too much blade is exposed on the blade holder - ♦ The blade tip is too close to the material - O Too much pressure is being used for the material being cut - Failure to do a test cut to make sure settings are optimal - Not practicing enough with the test pen and paper to know where shapes will cut (go through Section 10.07 to fully understand the settings in SCAL).
+So, please note the following most common mistakes and then finish reading this entire Section 2.01 as the details behind these listed mistakes will be explained: - ◊ Too much blade is exposed on the blade holder - The blade tip is too close to the material - Too much or too little pressure is being used for the material being cut - ◊ Forget to change the Blade Offset before cutting - Failure to do a test cut to make sure settings are optimal - Not practicing enough with the test pen and paper to know where shapes will cut (go through Section 10.07 to fully understand the settings in SCAL).